 In 2005, a unique resource to explore Saskatchewan’s archaeological history was developed for the province’s centennial celebration.
 A Map of Saskatchewan Archaeology is a large, full-colour, double-sided poster, packed with information on the archaeology of our province.
 The project was a collaborative effort between members of the Saskatchewan Association of Professional Archaeologists (SAPA) and the former Department of Culture, Youth and Recreation (now the Ministry of Parks, Culture and Sport).

-Over 20,000 archaeological sites are displayed on the detailed, three-dimensional map of the Saskatchewan landscape.
+Approximately 24,000 archaeological sites are displayed on the detailed, three-dimensional map of the Saskatchewan landscape.
 As well, to promote cultural and heritage tourism, a number of archaeological sites and museums are recommended for public tours, providing insight into First Nations, Métis and European cultures of the past.
 A timeline of human life in the province over the last 12,000 years is illustrated with sketches and photographs of artifacts and sites specific to Saskatchewan.

 **Shipping calculations through the Canada Post plugin are for bulk orders.
 If you require only 1 copy of the map, please contact us for a reduced shipping price.**